benkalmus/elixir-rest-api-example/README.md

 ## Original implementation

-For posterity, the following diagram displays a basic overview of the be-exercise app in its initial stage.
+The following diagram displays a basic overview of the app in its initial stages.

 ![image](/docs/diagrams/svg/be-code-exercise-initial.svg)